-After the first boot you can customize and localize your system changing some important settings like password or system language in.
+After the first boot you can customize and localize your system changing some important settings like password or system language.
+You can also change these settings later in.

-If you are using the img option of the OpenPlotter Headless edition, you should see the SSID of the access point after a few seconds of inserting the SD into the Raspberry and turning it on.
+If you are using the OpenPlotter Headless edition, you should see the SSID of the access point after a few seconds of inserting the SD into the Raspberry and turning it on.

 These are the access data to connect remotely to OpenPlotter when you use this headless edition: